 We should all be aiming for 8 hours.
 This long sleep allows the brain down time to repair and reconstruct.
 It repairs connections, troubleshoots problems, and forms new memories.
-It is important to stop and give the brain the time to do this.
-Signs of poor sleep include chronic fatigue, memory issues, agitation, and lack of concentration.
+It is link between Alzheimer's and dysregulated blood sugar, which result in chronic inflammation in the brain.
+Work on a new, healthy diet with better food choices.
+Also, try to monitor blood sugar levels and spikes.